CAFAudit/audit-service/docs/pages/en-us/overview.md

 ## Audit Library

-The audit events definition file is used by a code generation plugin to auto-generate a client-side Java library, which provides type safety and sends audit event messages to an endpoint.
+The audit events definition file is utilized by a code generation plugin to auto-generate a client-side Java library, which enforces type safety and sends audit event messages directly to Elasticsearch or the Audit Web Service API.

 For more details on the Java Client-Side Audit Library, see [Getting Started](Getting-Started#generating-a-client-side-auditing-library).